 In the heart of historic downtown is the Lompoc Museum, an immersive experience where history buffs can explore the storied past of the area.
-Uncover the native history of the Chumash and other Native American tribes.
-In addition, follow the trail of the pioneers of the Lompoc Valley in the museum’s two floors of exhibits.
+Uncover the native history of the Chumash and other Native American tribes and follow the trail of the pioneers of the Lompoc Valley in the museum’s two floors of exhibits.

 Established in the former Carnegie Library, the building itself hearkens back to the early 19th Century with its white columns and classic architecture.
 Before you enter the museum, visit the newly refurbished World War I monument.
 The monument’s inscription reads “In Honor of Our World War Heroes”.
 The monument was refurbished and re-dedicated in 2018 which marked the 100th anniversary of the end of the Great War.
 Once inside the museum, the exhibit “Lompoc Goes to War” further commemorates Lompoc residents who served in the Great War.